News from our work

 March 2021

-The Ethiopian Solar Energy Foundation, with the support of the Maji Development Coalition (MDC), has completed a very special project: The solar electrification of the Rural Primary Hospital in Maji with a 33.6 kWp solar array.
+The Ethiopian Solar Energy Foundation has completed a very special project with the support of the Maji Development Coalition (MDC): The solar electrification of the Rural Primary Hospital in Maji with a 33.6 kWp solar system.

 More in the newsletter ...